 Utah Code § 76-10-508 and Utah Admin.
-Rule R651-614-4

-Hunting any wildlife is prohibited within the boundaries of all state park areas, except those designated open to hunting by the Utah Division of State Parks and Recreation in Utah Admin.
-Rule R651-614-4.
+Rule R651-614-4 Hunting of wildlife is allowed within the boundaries of all state park areas, except those areas and hunts specifically closed by the Utah Division of State Parks and Recreation in Utah Admin.
+Rule R651-614.
+For more information, visit stateparks.utah.gov/resources/ hunting-at-state-park.